ezsystems/commerce-documentation/docs/guide/basket/basket_features/additional_data_in_the_basket_line.md

 ## Line remark

 There is a possibility to add additional data to the basket line.
-This data will be stored in a basket line and be send to ERP (in the SesExtension of the line) automatically.
+This data will be stored in a basket line and sent to ERP (in the `SesExtension` of the line) automatically.

 By default you can enable additional text in the basket line:

-**basket.yml**

 ``` yaml
 #enable/disable additional text line in basket per basket line